Skip to main content

 This is a type of research whereby a number of independent organisations, typically universities or other eligible bodies get together to apply for grant funding to undertake a research project.
 Typically, one of the organisations is referred to as that lead body, and the others would be named parties.
 The lead organisation deals primarily with the funding body including receiving funding which is then distributed to the named parties as appropriate for their contribution to the research project.

-In collaborative research it is important to obtain evidence that all organisations involved are participating in collaborative research, this would in most cases be in original application for funding, by showing or listing who all the collaborative organisations are and their contributions to the research.
+With collaborative research it is important to obtain evidence that all organisations involved are participating in collaborative research, this would in most cases be demonstrated in the lead application for funding, by showing or listing who all the collaborative organisations are and their contributions to the research, and by the project lead providing collaboration agreements to the other organisations.

 Subcontract research